Zionme/alx-low_level_programming/0x1A-hash_tables/README.md

-a function that deletes a hash table.
+In PHP, hash tables are ordered